-This dissonance surrounding the meaning of Islamophobia is problematic for an emerging comparative concept, but it is far from unusual. seemingly well-established Even like terms democracy or ideology are fluid and subject to scholarly disagreement.
-One solution this problem is to analyze Islamophobia as a contested and politicized concept, the shifting definition of which depends on the specific context in which it is embedded.
-Examining how and why the term has been deployed serves a purpose, but it is not particularly useful for the social scientific study of the causes and consequences of anti-Islamic and anti-Muslim sentiments.7
+This dissonance surrounding the meaning of Islamophobia is problematic for an emerging comparative concept, but it is far from unusual. seemingly well-established terms like Even democracy or ideology are fluid and subject to scholarly disagreement.
+One solution to this problem is to analyze Islamophobia as a contested and politicized concept, the shifting definition of which depends on the specific context in which it is embedded.
+Examining how and why the term has been deployed serves a purpose, but it is not particularly useful for the social scientific study of the causes and consequences of anti-Islamic and anti-Muslim sentiments.

-But also other definitions were proposed, the most renown of which is the definition cited in the aforementioned Report of Runnymede Trust, which is considered to be the first official given definition, which asserts that it is difficult to define the terms.
+But also other definitions were proposed, the most renown of which is the definition cited in the aforementioned Report of Runnymede Trust, which is considered to be the first official given definition, which asserts that it is difficult to define the terms, discrimination which they experience in their everyday lives.

-We did not coin the term Islamophobia.
-It was already in use among sections of the Muslim community as a term describing the prejudice and discrimination which they experience in their everyday lives.
 For some of us on the Commission it was a new term, a rather ugly term, and we were not sure how it would be received by the readers of our document.
 However, it is evident from the responses which we received that Islamophobia describes a real and growing phenomenon - an ugly word for an ugly reality.
-Hardly a day now goes by without references to Islamophobia in the media.8
+Hardly a day now goes by without references to Islamophobia in the media.